 Fiat Chrysler defies virus fears to showcase electric 500 in Milan

-The death toll from the virus rose to 79 on Tuesday and total cases in the country topped 2,500.
-'CINQUECENTO'
+Rome will close all schools and universities across the country from Thursday until March 15 and is considering further emergency measures, including the possible closure of cinemas, theatres and most public events.
+The death toll from the virus rose to 107 on Wednesday and total cases in the country topped 3,000.

 The Italian-American automaker earlier this year started selling hybrid versions of the 500 and of its other small car, the Fiat Panda.
 Its Jeep brand is also set to start producing hybrid versions of its Renegade and Compass models in the second quarter of this year, while its luxury Maserati brand plans to introduce hybrid and fully electric models this year or next.